 Business Area Distribution

-In the UK, a business unit for operation and ownership of new grids was established in 2017.
-Electricity distribution is primarily a regulated business supervised by regulators in the respective countries.
+Electricity distribution (DSO) is primarily a regulated business supervised by regulators in the respective countries.

 More about Distribution